 Guiding principles for service on the AST Board of Directors have also been implemented to avoid conflicts of interest.
 Nominees will be asked to disclose any potential conflicts of interest for review by the conflict of interest committee following submission of their nomination.
 The Governance Committee will review nominations for the following conflicts of interest:

-- Nominees who currently serve as an officer on a professional medical society or transplant regulatory governing body are not eligible for simultaneous AST Board service.
+- Simultaneous service as an officer of a professional medical society or transplant regulatory governing body.

 For more information on this process, click here.